yihaa5/jQuery-Form-Toolltip/README.md

 ====================
 This JS allows you to add Tooltip calllout (with fadeIn fadeOut animation) to your form input controls.

-Include the formtooltip.js after the jquery.js file.
+Include the jquery.formtooltip.js after the jquery.js file.

-Construct the fields in JSON format:
+Construct the input fields configuration in JSON format:
   - You are able to specify the individual tooltip CSS
-  - You are able to fadeIn and fadeOut direction.
+  - You are able to specify the fadeIn and fadeOut direction.
 Currently supporting Top, Bottom, Right and Left

 e.g.